 - Focused on the solution, so poor for discovery.

-User stories are great.
+Not Everything Needs to Be a User Story: Using FDD Features_User stories are great.
 When you've got users, that is.
-Sometimes, though, the users of a system or product are so far…www.mountaingoatsoftware.com
+Sometimes, though, the users of a system or product are so far…_www.mountaingoatsoftware.com

 Different backlog item types serve a different purpose: pick the right one for your situation